Belphemur/node-json-db/README.md

 ## Inner Working

 ### Data
-The module store the data using JavaScript Object directly into a JSON file.
+The module stores the data using JavaScript Object directly into a JSON file.
 You can easily traverse the data to reach directly the interesting property using the DataPath.
 The principle of DataPath is the same as XMLPath.

 ### Example